Family sees Rewards Flourish with FCCF Family Fund

 The Frank and Ann Weiner Family Fund was established in 2010 with the Floyd County Community Foundation to further emphasize the family’s desire to use their finances as a way to give back to their community.
 Initially, the fund began with hopes of “someday” granting out money to organizations that have impacted their family.
 However, someday came a lot quicker than expected with their first grant begin awarded in 2011.

-Frank, who passed away in February of this year, and Ann loved to share what they had and wanted to pass along the gift of giving to their children and their children’s children, a group that now includes nineteen grandkids and over forty great-grandkids.
+Frank, who passed away in February of 2016, and Ann loved to share what they had and wanted to pass along the gift of giving to their children and their children’s children, a group that now includes nineteen grandkids and over forty great-grandkids.
 The fund, which is a family affair, has allowed them to carry out those wishes.

 At Christmas time in 2013 and 2014, Frank and Ann gave their grandchildren letters which allowed them to pick an organization of their choice to receive a $250 grant.
 Dick was proud to be a witness to his children’s philanthropic choices.